OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/vcenter-tf.rst

       necessary settings in the vCenter server.

-   4. Add ContrailVM details to ``instances.yaml`` and provision TF on the newly added ContrailVm (router).
+   4. Add ContrailVM details to ``instances.yaml`` and provision OpenSDN on the newly added ContrailVm (router).

 3. Clean up the ContrailVM-Agency.